RUTH A WUORENMA

 If ever there was a personification of enthusiasm and passion for community and what it takes to make places for people its Ruth A. Wuorenma.

 Ruth created Neighborhood Capital Institute, an Illinois not-for-profit policy and practice corporation – now that’s refreshing in the land development industry!
-A land use and zoning attorney by trade, Ruth has taken these early skills and taken the path less worn by the majority of her peers.
+A land use and zoning attorney by trade who became a commercial real estate developer in the US and Europe.
+Ruth has taken these early skills and taken the path less worn by the majority of her peers.
 She is a gem amidst such a rocky industry.
 It is perhaps why our kindred spirits locked when we first met.
 We share common values, despite such different backgrounds, about the need for everyone to have a sense of belonging to a place they can call home.
 Our paths continue to cross as we both participate on the Urban Land Institute Public Development and Infrastructure Product Council for the the past several years.

 In her own words: